 During the same week, a larger group of students was invited to attend a faculty department heads meeting, in which they shared their concerns and received positive feedback for doing so.
 The students felt gratified by the positive response from faculty, and Long and Holliday decided to prepare to hold the workshop within the week.

 Long modestly recounted that she felt somewhat unqualified to facilitate a diversity workshop but at the same time was excited by the response and the potential benefits.
-As a female in a majority male discipline, she could identify with other underrepresented groups and had become friends with Holliday, who is African American.
+As a female in a majority male discipline, she could identify with other underrepresented groups and have become friends with Holliday, who is African American.
 The two share a common awareness and understanding of difference, and how it affects their academic experience.

 Nearly 30 students and faculty attended the workshop.
 The students prepared talking points to start the conversation, covering topics such as bias, privilege and microaggressions.
 Long reported that students were “extremely willing to engage and ask questions.”
 LeBlanc added that there were “good conversations, and people stepped up to ask difficult questions that needed to be discussed.”

-Dr. Paul Huffman, professor and interim head of physics, lauded the students’ accomplishment.
+Dr. Paul Huffman, professor and interim head of physics, lauded the students’ accomplishments.
 “I was really impressed with how many people were there and that no one left for two hours.
 The dialogue was civil and caring.”

 Dr. David Brown, professor of physics and director of undergraduate programs, agreed.
 “The Physics department has always strived to be welcoming to everyone, so we are very sensitive to these issues.
 We try to foster efforts in these areas, both at the department and college level.”